Graduates of the M.A. and Graduate Certificate Programs in Women’s Studies

 Angela Johnson-Fisher completed her M.A. in Women's Studies in 2007.
 Angela is the Executive Director of the Deaf Action Center in Dallas, Texas.
 Angela also began her Ph.D. in Women's Studies at Texas Woman's University in Fall 2010.

 Kami Fletcher completed her M.A. in Women's Studies in 2006.
-Kami is currently teaching Women's Studies at The Community College of Baltimore County and is pursuing a Ph.D. in African-American History at Morgan State University in Baltimore.
+Kami recently accepted a tenure-track position in African-American history at Delaware State University.

 After completing her M.A. in Women's Studies, Victoria Genetin completed a master's degree in Social Work from Akron University and her Ph.D. in Women's Studies from The Ohio State University in Columbus, Ohio.
 Her dissertation title was “Shifting Toward A Spiritualized Feminist Pedagogy: Gloria E. Anzaldúa And Thich Nhat Hanh in Dialogue.”
 Victoria is currently teaching as an adjunct assistant professor of Women’s Studies at TWU and is also teaching online for Ohio State.